How To Declutter Toys: Start With Easiest First

 That's why this is a really more of a 15 minutes at a time task, and if you look at the full declutter calendar

-for this week, as we focus on toys and games, I've got the task separated out onto several days as well, focused on different categories on different days, such as toys with small parts
+for this week, as we focus on toys and games, I've got the task separated out onto several days as well, focused on different categories on different days, such as toys with small parts, and toy sets

 , those in toy bins and boxes